lm-sys/lm-sys.github.io/blog/2023-06-22-leaderboard.md

 Our study then explores how few-shot judge, chain-of-thought judge, reference-based judge, and fine-tuned judge can help to mitigate these limitations.

-Upon implementing some of these solutions, we discovered that despite its limitations, strong LLM judges like GPT-4 can align impressively well with both controlled and crowdsourced human preferences, achieving over 80% agreement.
+Upon implementing some of these solutions, we discovered that despite limitations, strong LLM judges like GPT-4 can align impressively well with both controlled and crowdsourced human preferences, achieving over 80% agreement.
 This level of agreement is comparable to the agreement between two different human judges.
 Therefore, if used carefully, LLM-as-a-judge can act as a *scalable* and *explainable* approximation of human preferences.

 We also found that single-answer grading based on GPT-4, without pairwise comparison, can also rank models effectively and match human preferences well.
-Single-answer grading proves more scalable than pairwise comparison as the number of possible pairs increases quadratically with the number of models.
-In Table 1, we present the MT-Bench leaderboard based on single-answer grading with GPT-4.
+In Table 1, we present the MT-Bench as a column on the leaderboard based on single-answer grading with GPT-4.

 ## Results and Analysis

 ### MT-Bench Effectively Distinguishes Among Chatbots

-Table 1 provides a detailed rundown of the MT-bench leaderboard, where we conduct an exhaustive evaluation of 28 popular instruction-tuned models.
+Table 1 provides a detailed rundown of the MT-bench-enhanced leaderboard, where we conduct an exhaustive evaluation of 28 popular instruction-tuned models.
-We observe a clear distinction among chatbots of varying abilities using our benchmark, with scores showing a high correlation with the Elo rating on Arena.
+We observe a clear distinction among chatbots of varying abilities, with scores showing a high correlation with the Chatbot Arena Elo rating.
 In particular, MT-Bench reveals noticeable performance gaps between GPT-4 and GPT-3.5/Claude, and between open and proprietary models.

 To delve deeper into the distinguishing factors among chatbots, we select a few representative chatbots and break down their performance per category in Figure 2.
-GPT-4 shows superior performance in Coding and Reasoning compared to GPT-3.5/Claude, while Vicuna-13b lags significantly behind in Extraction, Coding, and Math.
+GPT-4 shows superior performance in Coding and Reasoning compared to GPT-3.5/Claude, while Vicuna-13B lags significantly behind in several specific categories: Extraction, Coding, and Math.
 This suggests there is still ample room for improvement for open-source models.

 <img src="/images/blog/leaderboard_week8/ability_breakdown.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 1000px;"></img>